-A two-year randomized controlled trial (RCT) with children in Malawi showed significant learning impacts in literacy and math despite multiple disruptions due to COVID.
+A two-year RCT with children in Malawi showed significant learning impacts in literacy and math despite multiple disruptions due to COVID.

 4.2 months